antonisv1/pokedex/README.md

 # Pokedex # React + Vite

-A functional javascript page based on React.js library that uses PokeApi to fetch data.
+A functional javascript web application based on React.js library that uses PokeApi to fetch data.

 Pokedex is fully optimized using flexbox ensuring a seamless user experience across all devices (smartphones, tablets, and desktops).